Enterwell/ChangelogManager/Enterwell.CI.Changelog.CLI/README.md

       + each of the previous entries can be specified using their first letters also;
    + Acceptable entries are case-insensitive.
 + change_description:
-   + Change description that describes the changes made.
+   + Quoted change description that describes the changes made.

 Options:
 + -c | --category <change_category>:
    + One of the valid change categories determined in the configuration file (explained later), or arbitrary if configuration does not exist or is empty.
+Needs to be quoted if its longer than one word.
 + -? | -h | --help:
    + Shows help information.